louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 To build the search capability, you could use different technologies.
 I attended [a talk at Europython 2020 from Paolo Melchiorre]({{< ref "2020-07-27-europython2020#paolo-melchiorre" >}}) advocating for using good-old PostgreSQL's full text search.
 To my knowledge though, you don't get search as you type.
 This is one of the reasons why people tend to go for ElasticSearch.
-This will require more engineering resources than the serverless Algolia.
-On the other hand, you won't be throwing money at a SaaS company.
+This is a buy or build decision: more engineering resources vs "throwing money" at the serverless Algolia.
-As we saw though for our use case, the free tier will be enough so we get best of both worlds.
+As we saw though for our use case, the free tier will be enough so we get the best of both worlds.

-Rest the question of structuring our documents for search.
+Remains the question of structuring our documents for search.
 Attributes in searchable documents are one of three types: searchable attribute (i.e. matches your query), a faceting attribute (i.e. a filter) or a ranking attribute (i.e. a weight).